paven/birGit/README.md

     b rebase

-rebase you work on origin/master
+rebase your work on origin/master

 ---